cbaggers/lispbuilder-mini/README.md

 I'll update this readme when there is anything new and interesting here!

+{WARNING} Things are almost certainly broken in here!
+Until I have read thorugh all the source code this warning will remain.

 Forked from a Git conversion of lispbuilder's SVN repository.